 Choice of windows and their installation is another one of the most crucial parts when it comes to building a small house.
-There are several ways how to differentiate between window types – based on material, glass or window styles.
-Aspects playing role are the durability, endurance, insulation properties, qualities related to air circulation, breeze or rain and of course the financial costs.
-In case of tiny homes it is also very important whether you have a house on wheels and travel with it or not.
-In any case it is crucial to get the precise information from your manufacturer, as window terminology tends to vary.
+There are several ways to differentiate between window types – based on material, glass, or window styles.
+Aspects playing roles are durability, endurance, insulation properties, qualities related to air circulation, breeze or rain, and financial costs.
+In the case of tiny homes, it is also imperative whether you have a house on wheels and travel with it or not.
+In any case, it is crucial to get the precise information from your manufacturer, as window terminology tends to vary.

 Window frame materials

-One thing to consider is material of the window frames.
-Vinyl windows may not be very visually pleasing, but provide many advantages.
-They are very resistant to moisture and great sound and heat insulators, due to their ability to trap air.
-They are affordable and require very little maintenance, as well as aluminum windows do, which are also strong but light weight, although they are prone to condensation and heat losses.
-More expensive are aluminum clad, fiberglass or wood windows, which on the other hand are more durable, very good insulators and have much nicer look.
+One thing to consider is the material of the window frames.
+Vinyl windows may not be very visually pleasing but provide many advantages.
+They are very resistant to moisture and great sound and heat insulators due to their ability to trap air.
+They are affordable and require very little maintenance and aluminum windows, which are also strong but lightweight, although they are prone to condensation and heat losses.
+More expensive are aluminum clad, fiberglass or wood windows, which on the other hand, are more durable, excellent insulators, and have a much nicer look.
 The fiberglass windows are becoming more and more popular.
-They are very strong and able to keep large amount of glass, they resist swelling, rotting and warping and require very low maintenance, unlike the wood windows, which are more demanding in this way and need to be covered in a protective paint regularly.
-On the other hand, the wood windows are still the most common choice, due to the availability of the material and its beauty, which can be enhanced by leaving a natural finished or painted any color to comply with owners’ preferences.
+They are powerful and able to keep a large amount of glass; they resist swelling, rotting, and warping.
+Unlike the wood windows, they require deficient maintenance, which is more demanding and needs to be covered in protective paint regularly.
+On the other hand, the wood windows are still the most common choice due to the availability of the material and its beauty, which can be enhanced by leaving a natural finished or painted color to comply with owners’ preferences.

 Double glazed windows and tempered glass

-Then there is the window pane and glass.
+Then there is the windowpane and glass.
 One thing to decide is between single and double glazed windows.
-Single glazed windows are cheaper, however double glazed windows are more efficient regarding noise and thermal insulation.
-They consist of the glass panes with vacuum or gas in between them, which limits noise and heat transition.
-To enhance insulating qualities even more, triple glazed windows are available as well, although they are more expansive.
-Regarding the glass itself, next to the standard option there is a tempered glass, pretreated with chemicals or a special method, whereby it is warmed up and then rapidly cooled down.
-This makes the glass 4 – 5 times stranger and when it breaks, it splits into round pieces rather than sharp ones, minimizing risk of injury.
-Tiny homes owners strongly recommend it for travelling tiny houses on wheels to resist bouncing on the road, in some states it is even compulsory, so make sure you check your local regulations if you own a tiny house RV.
+Single glazed windows are cheaper; however, double glazed windows are more efficient regarding noise and thermal insulation.
+They consist of glass panes with vacuum or gas in between them, limiting noise and heat transition.
+Even more, triple-glazed windows are available to enhance insulating qualities, although they are more expensive.
+Regarding the glass itself, next to the standard option, there is tempered glass, pretreated with chemicals or a special method, whereby it is warmed up and then rapidly cooled down.
+This makes the glass 4 – 5 times stranger, and when it breaks, it splits into round pieces rather than sharp ones, minimizing the risk of injury.
+Tiny homeowners strongly recommend it for traveling tiny houses on wheels to resist bouncing on the road.
+It is even compulsory in some states, so make sure you check your local regulations if you own a tiny house RV.
 Although it may mean slightly limited choices as not all window types are available with tempered glass.
-It is also often used in doors, showers, areas around pools etc., many cases being again defined by regulations.
+It is also often used indoors, in showers, areas around pools, etc., many cases being again defined by regulations.